zhigangluo/tensorflow-upstream/ROCm.md

-# How to use on ROCM Machine
+# How to use on ROCm Machine

 ```shell
 $ git checkout rocm-v1